eriicafes/wfs/README.md

 ### FS

 A `wfs.FS` implements `fs.FS`, `wfs.FileFS` and `wfs.DirFS`.
-A `wfs.FS` implementation can read, write and create files and directories.
+A `wfs.FS` implementation can read, write, create and delete files and directories.

 ```go
 type FS interface {